yoav-shaham/count_unique_names/README.md

 ## Important to note
 This script is relativly dynamic meaning it is easy to go inside and change values such as the prices and the threshhold for something to pass as a typo.

+You can enable the tests if you switch the Tests variable in the main to True.

 # ENJOY :)